 - At your hotel, connect the pocket router to the Ethernet connection if required and an outlet or USB port to power it.
 Some devices have rechargeable batteries, mostly if they use 3G/4G/5G as the internet source.

-- Connect your devices wirelessly to the pocket router’s connection, which is generated by the ethernet from the hotel’s internet service, or by the mobile broadband signal, or by repeater functionality.
+- Connect your devices wirelessly to the pocket router’s connection generated by the ethernet from the hotel’s internet service or by the mobile broadband signal it receives.